Pavlos86/Offensive-Security-Intro-tryhackme/README.md

 gobuster -u http://fakebank.thm -w wordlist.txt dir

 In the command above, -u is used to state the website we're scanning, -w takes a list of words to iterate through to find hidden pages.

+You will see that Gobuster scans the website with each word in the list, finding pages that exist on the site.
+Gobuster will have told you the pages in the list of page/directory names (indicated by Status: 200).